tanfwong/rfsoc_notes/_sources/ch4/loops.md

   perform the re-factoring for `iir1` automatically during synthesis.
 See Lab 3 for a more in-depth treatment of the above example.

+* We may explicitly turn off loop pipelining by putting `#pragma HLS pipiline off` in the loop body.

 * We may *rewind* a pipelined loop to effect continuous execution of successive calls to the loop by using the option `#pragma HLS pipeline rewind`.
 Rewinding can only apply if there is one single